Variable Annuity Fraud Attorney

 FINRA Rule 2330: Deferred Variable Annuities

-• Make reasonable efforts to obtain information about your age, annual income, financial situation, investment experience, investment objectives, intended use of the annuity, existing assets, risk tolerance, and tax status
+• The associated person must make reasonable efforts to obtain investor-profile information, including age, income, financial needs, investment experience, objectives, intended annuity use, time horizon, liquidity needs, net worth, risk tolerance, and tax status

 • Have a reasonable basis to believe you have been informed of the features of deferred variable annuities, including surrender charges, tax penalties for early withdrawal, mortality and expense fees, and market risk